Queen of Tanganyika: History

-The monarchy was created by the Tanganyika Independence Act 1961 which transformed the United Nations trust territory of Tanganyika into an independent sovereign constitutional monarchy.
+The monarchy was created by the Tanganyika Independence Act 1961 (10 & 11 Eliz.
+2. c.
+1) which transformed the United Nations trust territory of Tanganyika into an independent sovereign constitutional monarchy.

 Prince Philip, Duke of Edinburgh represented the Queen of Tanganyika at the independence celebrations.
-On 9 December 1961, the Duke presented Tanganyika's instrument of independence to Julius Nyerere, who then became the Prime Minister of independent Tanganyika.
-Dar es Salaam was made a city, when the Duke presented the Royal Charter and Letters Patent.
+On 9 December 1961, the duke presented Tanganyika's instrument of independence to Julius Nyerere, who then became the Prime Minister of independent Tanganyika.
+Dar es Salaam was made a city, when the duke presented the royal charter and letters patent.
 He was then made the first Freeman of Dar es Salaam, and afterwards told the gathering: "A new mantle of dignity and responsibility has fallen on the citizens of Dar es Salaam".
-On 11 December, the Duke formally opened the first session of the parliament of independent Tanganyika, on behalf of the Queen, before an assembly of people and diplomats, at a ceremony of pomp and colour.
-Richard Turnbull, the Governor-General, addressed the Duke, asking him to open Parliament by reading the Speech from the Throne.
+On 11 December, the duke formally opened the first session of the parliament of independent Tanganyika, on behalf of the Queen, before an assembly of people and diplomats, at a ceremony of pomp and colour.
+Richard Turnbull, the Governor-General, addressed the duke, asking him to open Parliament by reading the Speech from the Throne.